Flames rally for 6-3 win, end Coyotes' points streak at 9 - WHIZ News

 Calgary’s Mikael Backlund scored with 3:19 left to cap the scoring.
 It was his 13th of the season and was the Flames’ third power-play tally of the night.

-Milan Lucic, Elias Lindholm and Tyler Toffoli also scored for the Flames, who opened a three-game swing as they are chasing the top eight in the Western Conference playoff race.
+Milan Lucic, Elias Lindholm and Tyler Toffoli also scored for the Flames, who opened a three-game swing as they chase the top eight in the Western Conference playoff race.
 It was their first time playing at Mullett Arena.
 They outshot the Coyotes 52-14.

+“Our season is on the line, and we played a solid game,” Lindholm said.
+“Stuck with it and got the results.”

-Calgary went up 4-3 with 15:07 left on Pelletier’s second goal of the season.
-Arizona’s Matias Maccelli had been penalized for tripping.
-Just 26 seconds later, Duehr made it 5-3 with his third goal.
+Calgary went up 4-3 with 15:07 left on Pelletier’s goal after Arizona’s Matias Maccelli had been penalized for tripping.
+Just 26 seconds later, Duehr made it 5-3.

+Pelletier’s winner was his second career goal — the 2019 first-round pick played in just his 12th NHL game.
+“It’s time for me to step up and score goals,” he said.

+Duehr was recalled from the Calgary Wranglers of the American Hockey League on Tuesday and contributed a goal and an assist.

 Nick Schmaltz, Clayton Keller and Maccelli scored goals for the Coyotes, who saw their nine-game points streak (5-0-4) come to an end.
 It had been the longest such streak running in the NHL and only six have been longer in the NHL this season.